namansahore/builtwith-for-python-3/README.md

 	It will return string having error message when an error occur And return dictionary having output on successful execution

-Output can checked with simple if statement :
+Output can checked with simple conditional statement :
 ```
 if output is str :
 	print(output)